LinWeintraub/SnakeGame/README.md

 GameLogic.java: an interface that that defines game logic methods.
 Graphic.java: an interface that defines the methods for displaying the game.
 Board.java: an interface that defines the methods for the game board.
-Character.java: an interface that defines the methods for the game character.
+Player.java: an interface that defines the methods for the game player.
 Food.Java: an interface that defines the methods for the behaviour of food in the game.

 ### Classes